5 Lakes To Build On In The Kawarthas 5 Lakes To Build On In The Kawarthas

 Cameron Lake borders the small, close-knit town of Fenelon Falls.
 It’s a smaller lake at roughly 7 kilometers long from end to end and 3 and a half kilometers wide.
 The properties on Cameron Lake are generally level and do not have steep access to water.
 The shoreline itself varies between sandy and rocky.

 Fenelon Falls is often referred to as the Jewel of the Kawarthas, with its mix of fine restaurants, gift shops, and antique stores, among many other attractions.
 The town hosts a wonderful Canada Day celebration every year, including a fireworks display at Garnet Graham Park.
-Other events you can expect to enjoy if you have a cottage on Cameron Lake include an annual car show, steam show, as well as a Jamboree and Art Festival.
+Other events you can expect to enjoy if you have a cottage on Cameron Lake include an annual car show, a steam show, as well as a Jamboree and Art Festival.

 Balsam Lake